akerouanton/fluentd-async-logger/README.md

 }
 ```

+**NOTE:** If you have running containers set to use the default `log-driver`
+defined in your `daemon.json` and want to switch to `fluentd-async`, you need
+to update your `daemon.json` file and then recreate those containers.

 ## How to use?

 Once installed, you can either set it as your default logger as specified above